Channel Frederator Network: Parent company

-Channel Frederator is a division of Frederator Networks, which itself is part of the media holding company Wow Unlimited Media.
+Channel Frederator is a division of Frederator Networks, which itself is part of the media holding company Wow Unlimited Media (itself a subsidiary of Kartoon Studios).
 Frederator Networks was founded in 2012 by Frederator Studios founder Fred Seibert to build a media company that organizes and super serves specialized audiences with online video.
 In addition to Channel Frederator and Cartoon Hangover, Frederator Networks also operates Frederator Books, and Frederator Studios, which produced Castlevania for Netflix, among other television series, such as Butch Hartman's The Fairly OddParents for Nickelodeon and Pendleton Ward's Adventure Time for Cartoon Network.